l33tdawg/silentgem/README.md

 # SilentGem

-A stealthy Telegram translator using Google Gemini AI.
+A Telegram translator using Google Gemini AI.

 ## Description

 SilentGem is a Telegram userbot that automatically translates messages from source chats (groups, channels) to your private target channels.
-It works silently in the background, using Google's Gemini AI for high-quality translation.
+It works in the background, using Google's Gemini AI for high-quality translation.

 ## Features